TQ Takes: Southern Nevada’s economic future depends on the release of additional public lands

 Regionally significant economic development in Southern Nevada could come to a standstill by the end of the decade without a release of additional federal public lands.
 According to a study recently commissioned by the Governor’s Office of Economic Development, our valley will face a shortage of developable employment-purposed land by 2030.

 Additionally, as land availability dwindles, it drives up the cost of the remaining vacant land in the region, limiting the type of development that can occur.
-If businesses looking at relocating to our region can find cheaper and more available land elsewhere, there’s no question about which community they’ll choose.
+If businesses looking to relocate to our area can find cheaper and more available land elsewhere, there’s no question about which community they’ll choose.

 Our region’s economic future depends on it.